What is Recession?

 4. Reduce Costs and Increase Savings:

 Make it a regular (each and every day) practice to live within your means.
-Doing this, you will be less likely to go into debts during price rise.
+By doing this, you will be less likely to go into debt during a price rise.

 Stop wasting your hard-earned money on extra and unnecessary things.
-Rather, concentrate on additional investments in mutual fund SIPs .
-Furthermore, clear any off your existing debts , organize your accounts and build up your retirement savings.
+Rather, concentrate on additional investments in mutual fund SIPs.
+Furthermore, clear any of your existing debts , organize your accounts, and build up your retirement savings.
 These will help you to concentrate on growing your income.

-Spending smartly and investing more will help you proof your investments against recession.
+Spending smartly and investing more will help you prove your investments against recession.

 5. Think long-term:

-Keep a long term mindset with making your investments.
-For a long-term strategy, it is important you keep your investments protected from the impact of recession.
 Rather than putting all your money in the stock market, do some serious investments in high-quality low-expense mutual funds.
-This will also make way for a diverse allocation of your investments and take advantage out of the same.
+This will also make way for a diverse allocation of your investments and take advantage of the same.

-Recession is a short term event.
-If you have long term investment time horizons, the effect will be removed when the economy recovers.
+A recession is a short-term event.
+If you have long-term investment time horizons, the effect will be removed when the economy recovers.
 Thinking long term investments are one of the good ways in keeping your investments recession-proof.